 Jackson CarricoNew Road School, with permission

-Youth activist and filmmaker Jackson Carrico wins two awards at the MY HERO 2021 International Film Festival for his film, 57 Years Ago, a short music video honoring the victims of police brutality.
+Youth activist and filmmaker Jackson Carrico won two awards at the MY HERO 2021 International Film Festival for his film, 57 Years Ago, a short music video honoring the victims of police brutality.

-Jackson’s awards include the Dan Eldon Youth Activist Award and 1st place in the High School Category for his music video.
+Jackson’s awards include the Dan Eldon Youth Activist Award and 1st place in the High School Category for the music video.